LucksLab/Hertz_HighTroughput_Riboswitch_Discovery_2025/RNA-seq/README.md

 **Date: 10 May 2025**

 Follow the steps below to prepare the reference genome for STAR read mapping.
+BacTermFinder: Taheri Ghahfarokhi, S. M. A., & Peña-Castillo, L. (2025).
+BacTermFinder: a comprehensive and general bacterial terminator finder using a CNN ensemble.
+NAR Genomics and Bioinformatics, 7(1), lqaf016.

 ### 1. Assemble Genome (Optional: if input FASTA is fragmented)
 ```bash